Skip to main content

 ]

-Note: IP blocklisting alone is insufficient — an attacker with a public hostname that DNS-rebinds to a private IP can bypass it.
+Note: IP blocklisting alone is insufficient.
+An attacker with a public hostname that DNS-rebinds to a private IP can bypass it.
 Origin validation is the correct primary fix.

 Conclusion